 Moreover, those with co-occurring disorders are especially prone to relapse into substance abuse following treatment.
 It is harder for a depressed alcoholic to stay off the bottle than a non-depressed alcoholic.

 Treatment for Addiction and Mental Health Disorders

-At CRC Institute, we maintain the ability to treat both the underlying and the overlying disorder.
+At Chicago Rehab Center, we maintain the ability to treat both the underlying and the overlying disorder.
 This requires the deployment of the clinical, holistic, medical, and extended care modalities that define our approach to integrated medicine.
 We may deploy antidepressant medication and horticultural therapy for chronic depression, and talk therapy plus sober companionship for alcoholism.
 There are infinite variations on the bespoke and integrated treatment plans available.
 The exact addiction and mental health treatment methods depend on our team of experts’ diagnosis–through rigorous, compassionate, and evidence-based analyses–of the intersection of disorders in a patient.
 Once we’ve determined the cause, we can treat the effects.

 Dr. Beth Dunlap, a board-certified addiction medicine and family medicine physician, is the medical director at CRC Institute, where she is responsible for overseeing all the integrated medical services at the Institute.
 Beth completed medical school, residency, and fellowship at Northwestern University, where she continues to serve on the faculty as a member of the Department of Family and Community Medicine.
 She has extensive experience in addiction medicine at all levels of care, and her clinical interests include integrated primary care and addiction medicine, harm reduction, and medication-assisted treatment.